FC ViOn Zlaté Moravce: History

 From the club's establishment in 1995 until 2004, they played in various regional competitions.
-In 2004 they were promoted to the Slovak Second Division, and then in the 2006–07 season were promoted to the Corgoň Liga, and won the Slovak Cup, beating FC Senec 4-0.
-This earned them place in the first qualifying round of the 2007–08 UEFA Cup.
+In 2004 they were promoted to the Slovak Second Division.
+In the 2006–07 season they won the Slovak Cup as a second-tier side, beating FC Senec 4–0 in the final.
+This earned them a place in the first qualifying round of the 2007–08 UEFA Cup.
+Weeks later they were promoted to the Corgoň Liga, after finishing third in the promotion/relegation playoff.

 Zlaté Moravce played their first European match on 19 July 2007 in the UEFA Cup at home against Alma-Ata, winning 3–1.
-On 2 August 2007, they have tied in Almaty 1–1, qualifying to the second qualification round.
+On 2 August 2007, they drew 1–1 in Almaty, advancing to the second qualification round.
+In front of a crowd of 3,368, the club played the first leg of the second qualifying round at home against Russian side Zenit Saint Petersburg, losing the match 2–0.
+Two weeks later in the return leg, held in Russia, Saint Petersburg won 3–0 to advance to the next round 5–0 on aggregate.